prmr/DesignBook/README.md

 ![Screenshot of a page on CodeSample.info](codesample.png)

-## Errata

-Check the Errata for clarifications and corrections.
-If you spot a problem that is not listed, please check the [issues](https://github.com/prmr/DesignBook/issues) and open a new one if the problem has not yet been reported.

-* [Errata for the First Edition](errata-e1.md);
-* [Errata for the Second Edition](errata-e2.md);

 ## Source Code

 There are three source folders on this site:

-* `chapter-code` The complete and commented version of the code samples for the first edition of the book;
+* `code-e1` The complete and commented version of the code samples for the first edition of the book;
-* `chapter-code-2ndEdition` The complete and commented version of the code samples for the second edition of the book.
+* `code-e2` The complete and commented version of the code samples for the second edition of the book.
+* `code-e3` The complete and commented version of the code samples for the third edition of the book.
-* `solutions-code` The complete version of the code file for selected exercises.
+* `solutions-code` The code file for selected exercises.
 The code files are referenced from the appropriate solutions pages.

 Although you can browse the code on GitHub, the recommended way to peruse the code samples is to [clone the repository](https://www.git-scm.com/docs/git-clone).
 The repository includes the configurations files necessary to build the code automatically in [Eclipse](https://www.eclipse.org/).
 However, because some code relies on the JavaFX library, you also need to:
 1. Download the [JavaFX SDK](https://gluonhq.com/products/javafx/) and unzip it to a desired location;
 2. Create a new User Library under `Eclipse -> Window -> Preferences -> Java -> Build Path -> User Libraries -> New`
 3. Name it `JavaFX` and include the jars under the `lib` folder from your unzipped JavaFX download location.

+## Errata

+Check the Errata for clarifications and corrections.
+If you spot a problem that is not listed, please check the [issues](https://github.com/prmr/DesignBook/issues) and open a new one if the problem has not yet been reported.

+* [Errata for the First Edition](errata-e1.md);
+* [Errata for the Second Edition](errata-e2.md);

 ## Practice Exercises